bioio-devs/bioio-base/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve bioio-types
+about: Create a report to help us improve bioio-base
 labels: bug
 ---